prannoymulmi/Brute-force-protection/README.md

 # References

-* Tutorial how to run fastapi in a local environment <a href=https://fastapi.tiangolo.com/tutorial/first-steps/ class="external-link" target="_blank">
+* Tutorial on how to run fastapi in a local environment <a href=https://fastapi.tiangolo.com/tutorial/first-steps/ class="external-link" target="_blank">
   Fast API</a>.
-* A sample fullstack project to build a API using fast API <a href=https://github.com/scionoftech/FastAPI-Full-Stack-Samples class="external-link" target="_blank">
+* A sample full-stack project to build an API using fast API <a href=https://github.com/scionoftech/FastAPI-Full-Stack-Samples class="external-link" target="_blank">
   Github</a>.
-* Tutorial how to implement and test SQLModel ORM to connect the database to the application <a href=https://sqlmodel.tiangolo.com/tutorial/fastapi/tests/#configure-the-in-memory-database>
+* Tutorial on implementing and testing SQLModel ORM to connect the database to the application <a href=https://sqlmodel.tiangolo.com/tutorial/fastapi/tests/#configure-the-in-memory-database>
   SQLMODEL</a>.
 * Biryukov, A., Dinu, D. and Khovratovich, D., 2016, March.
 Argon2: new generation of memory-hard functions for password hashing and other applications.
 In 2016 IEEE European Symposium on Security and Privacy (EuroS&P) (pp. 292-302).
 IEEE.